-S.W.COLE’s geoenvironmental staff provides a variety of geophysical services in support of our geotechnical engineering, geology, and environmental services.
+The S.W.COLE team provides geophysical services in support of our geotechnical engineering and construction services.

 In New England, construction activities often involve blasting or hammering for bedrock removal to prepare a site for construction or vibratory compaction as part of the site preparation.
 These activities are often performed in close proximity to existing structures, which may be damaged if the work is performed outside approved parameters.
 We perform both preblast surveys (incorporating high resolution digital photographs and video to document site conditions prior to construction operations) and vibration and blast monitoring (using seismographs to measure the vibrations and conformity to approved construction specifications).